NWChemEx/Chemist/docs/source/background/terminology.rst

    API
       Stands for application programming interface.
 This is the interface a program exposes so that it can be called by other software.

+   DSL
+      Stands for domain-specific language.
+A DSL is a series of objects, and operations on those objects, which facilitates expressing ideas from a specific domain.
+For example, a quantum chemistry DSL should make it easy to build and construct quantum mechanical models of chemistry.
+Notably DSLs are used to express intent, they usually do not actually carry out the computation themselves.

    ONIOM
       Stands for "Our own N-layered Integrated molecular Orbital and Molecular